-Use a roll of plastic table covering from the party store (which costs $9 for a huge roll) for ceiling swag, tablecloth and bows to dress up the chairs – and you’ll have more left for the next party, says Jasgur.
+Use a roll of plastic table covering from the party store (which costs about $10 for a huge roll) for ceiling swag, tablecloth and bows to dress up the chairs – and you’ll have more left for the next party, says Jasgur.

 Instead of spending $10 or more per kid to bowl, play laser tag or go glow golfing, make something as the party activity – decorating cupcakes, for example, or making tie-dye shirts or the T-shirt necklaces

 Better yet, when your child requests an expensive destination for her party, suggest that she limit the guest list to her three or four favorite friends.
-Whether it’s a spa party at Sweet & Sassy or an outing to the movies and the pizza shop, taking a few friends is an affordable way to celebrate while doing something out of the ordinary.
+Whether it’s a spa party or an outing to the movies and the pizza shop, taking a few friends is an affordable way to celebrate while doing something out of the ordinary.